MS-SJF-Projects/guardrails-lab/alfredo-restaurant/README.md

 2. [**Poetry & python**](docs/environment-setup-local-virtualenv) - for developers comfortable with the command line, pyenv and poetry.

 We recommend the devcontainer route.

-## Next step

-After setting up the project, see the [Guardrail Lab](guardrail-lab/00-Start-Here/README.md) to get started with Guardrails.